-What is the problem?
-(Taken from Root Causes summary section)

-Why is it important to address the a nrohlam?
-Why should time and m noney he put into the problem? o problem: why should time and h ioney be pot into the problem: 0 0 Who are the e stakeholders?
-Who does the pro blem effect? • How do the stakehol ders effect, or are effected thems elves, by the problem?
+what is the problem?
+(Taken from Root Causes summary section) Why is it important to address the problem?
+Why should time and money be put into the problem?
+Who are the stakeholders?
+How do the stakeholde ers impact, or are impacted thems selves, by the problem?

-How are we addressing the issue e?
-What are we doing to fix the pro blem?
+How are we addressing the issue ?

 What resources do we need?

-Ex. money, time, staff, volunteers, policy, etc. What will each team member do?
-Who are they and what are their roles?
-Name: Name: Name: Role: Role: Role: What outcomes signal change?
-How will we know the problem is being fixed?
+what resources do we need:

+What will each team member do ?

+Name: Name: Name:

+Role: Role: Role:

+What outcomes signal change? i.e. how will we know that it has worked?